neuralmagic/deepsparse/README.md

 ## Citation

 Find this project useful in your research or other communications?
-Please consider citing our [paper](http://proceedings.mlr.press/v119/kurtz20a.html):
+Please consider citing Neural Magic's [paper](http://proceedings.mlr.press/v119/kurtz20a.html):

 ```bibtex
 @inproceedings{pmlr-v119-kurtz20a,